mighty-gerbils/gerbil/CONTRIBUTING.md

 ### Testing

 New code should be tested to the best extent possible.
-Test for a particular file should live next to that file with a `-test` suffix applied to the name.
+Tests for a particular file should live next to that file with a `-test` suffix applied to the name.
 If a test covers an entire module, the module name with the `-test` suffix should be used instead.

 For example, tests covering the `:std/net/websocket` module live in `src/std/net/websocket/websocket-test.ss` and the tests for